3dcitydb/3dcitydb-docs/source/3dcitydb/uml/index.rst

 -----------------

-The following pages cite several parts of the CityGML specification [Gröger et al., 2012] which are necessary for a better understanding.
+The following pages cite several parts of the CityGML specification [GKNH2012]_ which are necessary for a better understanding.
 Main focus is put on explaining the customization and the differences to the CityGML standard.